Housing company and director prosecuted for highway offences

-Tanat Valley Developments Ltd and company director David Jones, of Llanfyllin, appeared before Llandrindod Wells Magistrates Court earlier this month (December 5) in a prosecution led by the council's Highways Operations Team.
+Tanat Valley Developments Ltd and company director David Jones, of Llanfyllin, appeared before Llandrindod Wells Magistrates Court earlier this month (December 5).
+The prosecution was led by the council's Highways Operations Team.

 Magistrates heard that the council had received a complaint regarding a road closure in the Llanrhaeadr-Ym-Mochnant area on the B4580.
 Officers from the Highways Development Control Team visited the site on 2nd November 2018 to investigate.